joinpursuit/Pursuit-Core-Web/fundamentals/arrays/lesson_notes/lesson_01.md

 Please complete the following before the lesson begins:

-- Fork this gist.
-Then, if you wish to take notes in the gist itself, click the “Edit” button.
 - Open and then fork this [Replit](https://replit.com/@bwreid/Arrays-Part-I).
 - Complete the Warmup Questions & Tasks detailed at the top of the Replit.